‘It’s my responsibility’, says Ruben Amorim as woes continue for leaky Man Utd

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-A week after the memorable comeback derby win at rivals Manchester City, boos greeted the final whistle following a loss that leaves the Red Devils marooned in 13th place in the Premier League.
+A week after the memorable comeback derby win at rivals Manchester City, boos greeted the final whistle following a loss that left the Red Devils marooned in 13th place in the Premier League.

+The head coach’s press conference was then briefly interrupted by a leak from the media-room ceiling.

 United will spend Christmas in the bottom half for the first time since 1989 after the Cherries followed up last season’s historic first Old Trafford win with a victory by the same scoreline.